saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

-#### 🔥PreferNoSchedule
+### 🔥2.PreferNoSchedule
-This softer version of NoSchedule attempts to avoid placing non-tolerant pods on the node but does not strictly enforce it, allowing for scheduling flexibility under constrained resources.
+This softer version of `NoSchedule` attempts to avoid placing non-tolerant pods on the node but does not strictly enforce it, allowing for scheduling flexibility under constrained resources.

+The `PreferNoSchedule` taint is a soft rule, meaning it prefers not to schedule general workloads on these nodes but does not strictly prevent it.
+The scheduler uses this flexibility to make the best use of available resources based on current demand, availability, and overall cluster health.

+In real-world scenarios, general workloads will be scheduled on nodes tainted with PreferNoSchedule when there are specific conditions within the cluster, typically when:

+- Resource Exhaustion on Other Nodes
+- High Availability and Redundancy
+- Node Maintenance or Downtime
+- Cluster Autoscaling Delays
+- Soft Reservation for Specific Workloads

 - 📌**Adding a Taint to a Node**\
 `kubectl taint nodes worker-node1 dedicated=backend:NoSchedule`\